neelroyy/VBA-Challenge/README.md

-# VBA Homework: The VBA of Wall Street
+# VBA Challenge: The VBA of Wall Street

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment, you will use VBA scripting to analyze generated stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+Use of VBA scripting to analyze stock market data

 ### Before You Begin

 1. Create a new repository for this project called `VBA-challenge`. **Do not add this homework to an existing repository**.